乐闻世界logo

 shell

-If this code is run in a 32-bit integer environment, the output might be ffffffd6 (the exact value depends on the system), which is the hexadecimal representation of -42 in 32-bit two's complement form.
+If you run this code in a 32-bit integer environment, the output might be ffffffd6, which is the hexadecimal representation of -42 in its 32-bit two's complement form.

-This covers the basic methods and considerations for displaying hexadecimal numbers in C. By using this approach, you can effectively utilize hexadecimal numbers in programming, debugging, or data processing.
+This covers the fundamental methods and considerations for displaying hexadecimal numbers in C. By using this approach, you can effectively utilize hexadecimal numbers in programming, debugging, or data processing.

 2024年6月29日 12:07 回复